natalietate/movie-web/README.md

 	bundle install

-Create and seed the database:
+Create the database:

 	rake db:migrate

+If you want a user and some movies to get you started, seed the database:
 	rake db:seed

 Run the application:

 	rails server